cdemrk/thesis/README.md

-## Despoina Christina Markatou - Diploma Thesis, NTUA
+## Diploma Thesis, NTUA

-# Efficient AI Workload Orchestration in Edge-Cloud Infrastructure using DRL
+# Efficient AI Workload Orchestration in Edge-Cloud Infrastructure using Deep Reinforcement Learning

 ## 📖 Overview
 This repository contains the implementation of the Diploma Thesis: **"Efficient Artificial Intelligence Workload Orchestration in Edge-Cloud Infrastructure using Deep Reinforcement Learning"**.